Constance of Castile, Duchess of Lancaster: Claim

 A third son with no prospect of ascending the English throne, John intended to claim the throne of Castile in Constance's name.
 On 9 February 1372 Constance made a ceremonial entry into London as the queen of Castile, accompanied by John's eldest brother, Edward, the Black Prince, and an escort of English and Castilian retainers and London dignitaries.
-Crowds lined the streets to see her as she processed to the Savoy Palace in the Strand where she was ceremonially received by her husband, who had proclaimed himself king on 29 January.
+Crowds lined the streets to see her as she processed to the Savoy Palace in the Strand where she was ceremonially received by her husband, who had proclaimed himself king of Castile on 29 January.

 John insisted that English nobles address him as "my lord of Spain", but was unsuccessful in his attempts to obtain the crown.
 His and Constance's daughter, Catherine, was married to Henry II's grandson, Henry III, thus uniting these two rival claims.

 Constance was made a lady of the Garter in 1378.
 She died at Leicester Castle and was buried at the Church of the Annunciation of Our Lady of the Newarke, Leicester.